peinhu/AetherPlayer/README.md

-# Aetherplayer
-a simple html5 audio player
+#AetherPlayer
+AetherPlayer is a CD-like simple html5 audio player.
+It is very suitable for blogs and personal websites.
+Setting up AetherPlayer can be as simple as adding two lines of code to your homepage.
 #How to use
-font-awesome.min.css
 musicplayer.css
 jquery.min.js
-musiclist.js
 musicplayer.js

+0 Copy all files above into your project, you can put them wherever you like.
-0 Import all files above to any page which you would like to call the audio player.
+1 Reference the locations to these files in the HTML document which you would like to call the AetherPlayer.
-1 Edit the musiclist.js.
-2 Enjoy your music.
+2 Enjoy your music:)
 #Example
 http://2ndrenais.com/aetherplayer/index.html